openaps/docs/docs/docs/Gear Up/edison.md

 `2.` The other option is a Raspberry Pi-based setup, with the new Explorer HAT.
 This rig setup makes it easier to see information when offline because it has an onboard screen for displaying readouts.
 [See below for the list of hardware required for Pi/HAT setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-explorer-hat).

 **Note** - there is an experimental alternative to an Explorer HAT, which can serve as the radio on a Pi-based rig, but will not have the screen, and requires you to solder.
-See below for more details.
+See [below](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-rfm69hcw-experimental) for more details on a setup with RFM69HCW.

 ****